 Now, here are some tips that are only there in the old System Preferences but not in System Settings.

 System Preferences presents its panes as a grid of logically group preference icons.
 Third-party applications may also add their own items to System Preferences.
 If your view has become a tad too cluttered for your tastes and you wish you were able to easily hide the items you rarely access — well, you can.

 Simply launch the app and click Customize in its View menu.

-In the example screenshot below, I am able to use built-in search to change my desktop background even though I hid the top row of preference icons such as General, Desktop & Screen Saver, Dock and so forth.
+In the example screenshot below, I am able to use the built-in search to change my desktop background even though I hid the top row of preference icons such as General, Desktop & Screen Saver, Dock, and so forth.

 By default, System Preferences icons are organized into logical groups and listed by category.
 You can switch between group organization and alphabetical grouping by selecting Organize by Categories or Organize Alphabetically in the View menu.

 For your convenience, here’s the layout of the System Preferences icons after selecting the Organize Alphabetically option.